 If a person requesting inspection would like a copy of a public record, a reasonable fee may be charged.
 The fee for documents printed in black and white ink that are 11 inches by 17 inches or smaller is $0.50 per page.
 The fee for larger documents or color prints is $1.00 per page.
 If a person requests that records be shipped by U.S. mail or courier delivery service, the cost of postage or delivery will be charged, in addition to any fee for making copies.
 There is no charge for sending records by facsimile.
 The records custodian may request that applicable fees for copying and shipping public records be paid in advance, before the copies are made.
 Fees will need to be paid to AHA in the form of a money order or check (no cash will be accepted).
 A receipt indicating that the fees have been paid will be provided upon request to the person requesting the copies.

 AHA will make records available electronically if the record is available in an electronic format and the requesting party asks for the record in electronic format.
 If a person requests by email that a copy of a public record in electronic format be transmitted by e-mail, no fee will be charged.
-If the electronic records are saved to a Compact Disk (CD) or Digital Video Disk (DVD), the cost of the materials is $5.00 (Five Dollars) per disk.
+If the electronic records are saved to a Flash Drive, the cost of the materials is $2.50 (Two Dollars and Fifty Cents) per drive.